gnebbia/statistics_notes/introduction_to_statistics/2_exploring_data/exploring_data.md

 ### Measures of Center

 Now we will see methods for quantifying centers of numerical distributions.
+These are also called "measures of central tendency".
+Occasionally authors use central tendency to denote "the tendency of quantitative data to cluster around some central value."

 Quantities representing the centrality of data are: